-I also highly recommend watching the movie Coco, which beautifully animates the way ancestors move onto the afterlife and await their connection with us in the real world.
+First, I highly recommend watching the movie Coco, which beautifully animates the way ancestors move onto the afterlife and await their connection with us in the real world.
 It helps you look at the concepts more visually, and gently.
 This is a heartwarming movie and will really make death seem more like a journey passing over than a full stop.

 As soon as we start looking at our belief system as our own devil’s advocate, we will heal more rapidly and realize the Truth.
 By closing our eyes to the truths around us, we are closing ourselves from the ultimate Truth about life.